apache/superset/docs/faq.rst

 Beyond the SQLAlchemy connector, it's also possible, though much more involved, to extend Superset and write your own connector.
-The only example of this at the moment is the Druid connector, which is getting super seeded by Druid's growing SQL support and the recent availability of a DBAPI and SQLAlchemy driver.
+The only example of this at the moment is the Druid connector, which is getting superseded by Druid's growing SQL support and the recent availability of a DBAPI and SQLAlchemy driver.
 If the database you are considering integrating has any kind of of SQL support, it's probably preferable to go the SQLAlchemy route.
 Note that for a native connector to